A link to our Privacy Notice can be found here:

 It is your responsibility to replace any expired light bulbs in your property.
 Please ensure the correct type are used and of good quality.

 Where parking is provided, this is not designated and is on a first come first served basis.
 Where permits are issued, please ensure your permit is displayed at all times as we have no discretion over parking fines.

 Please show consideration by parking responsibly and in marked bays where appropriate.
 All vehicles are parked at owners risk.

 Tenants are responsible for ensuring the rent is paid in full and on time.
 Paid by standing order, rent is deducted from your bank and should reach our account by the rent-due day.
-This saves you the worry of taking the trouble of bringing the rent to our office, and protects you from the potential of a bad payment history, should the rent be brought in late.
+This saves you the worry of taking the trouble of bringing the rent to our office, and protects you from the potential of a bad payment history, should the rent be brought in late, however it is your responsibility to action the standing order.

 Should we incur any costs because of a late payment in rent, this cost may be passed on to you.